 Barron's investing stories by Dimitra DeFotis: Try Barron's "advanced" search, and change dates to four-year intervals between 2000-2017.
 There are a few PDFs in the Dimitra DeFotis Barron's section on LinkedIn.

 In the technology sector, the best Dimitra DeFotis stock call: the appeal of Microsoft stock at $30 a share.
-Tech news articles included how Google would benefit from online advertising c2012 and HP's M&A woes.
-For the Barron's tech blog, coverage on Apple, semiconductors, fintech. telecommunications, etc.
+Tech news articles included how Google would benefit from online advertising circa 2012 and HP's M&A woes.
+For the Barron's tech blog, coverage included Apple, semiconductors, fintech and telecommunications.

 On energy, Dimitra organized and edited MLP roundtables in 2012 and 2013 and wrote the Investing in Big Oil cover story.
 She spoke on CNBC after a big story on Iran and oil prices.